Transplastomic plant: Grafting

 Some plant species such as Nicotiana tabacum are more receptive to transplastomics compared to members of the same genus such as Nicotiana glauca and Nicotiana benthamiana.
 An experiment conducted in 2012 highlighted the possibility of facilitating transplastomics for difficult plant species using grafting.
 Grafting occurs when two different plants are joined and continue to grow, this technique has been widely employed in agricultural applications and can even occur naturally in the wild.
 A transplastomic N. tabacum plant was engineered to have spectinomycin resistance and GFP fluorescence.
 Whilst the nuclear transgenic plants N. benthamiana and N. glauca were engineered to have kanamycin antibiotic resistance and YFP fluorescence.
 The transplastomic plant and the nuclear transgenic plants were then grafted unto each other and the grafted tissues were then analysed.
 Fluorescence microscopy and antibiotic selection on agar plates with both kanamycin and spectinomycin revealed that the grafted plant tissue had both transplastomics and nuclear transgene DNA material.
 This was further confirmed through PCR analysis.
 This study highlighted that plastids like the chloroplast are able to pass between cells across graft junctions and result in the transfer of genetic material between two different plant cell lines.
 This finding is significant as it provides an alternative pathway for generation of transplastomic plants for species that are not as easily transformed using our current experimental methodology as seen above.

 Optimizing transgene expression

 Inducible expression systems such as theoriboswitches and pentatricopeptide repeat proteins have been widely studied in an effort to control and modulate expression of transgene products in transplastomic plants.
 One big advantage in using inducible expression systems is to optimize concentration of transgene protein production.
 For example, young plants need to devote energy and resources into growth and development to become mature plants.
 Constitutive expression of the transgene would therefore be detrimental for plant growth and development, as it takes away valuable energy and resources to express the foreign gene construct instead.
 This would result in a poorly developed transplastomic plant with low product yield.
-Inducible expression expression of the transgene would overcome this limitation and allow the plant to mature fully like a normal wildtype plant before it is induced chemically to begin production of the transgene which can then be harvested.
+Inducible expression of the transgene would overcome this limitation and allow the plant to mature fully like a normal wildtype plant before it is induced chemically to begin production of the transgene which can then be harvested.